 SCATL was meant to function as the spine of a growing active transport network for the Shire, helping to ease the traffic congestion that is driven by the NSW government’s unrestrained approval of high-density housing.
 Removing it from the train corridor and shunting it onto a busy road is condemning it to failure.

-We have until 17 May to tell the NSW government that Sutherland Shire deserves better. than this disappointing proposal.
+Tell the NSW government that the Sutherland Shire deserves better than this disappointing proposal.

 How to have your say

-Public consultation on the proposed new route is open until 5pm Monday 17 May 2021.
-Have your say by commenting in one of the following 3 ways:
+Have your say on the proposed new route by commenting in one of the following 3 ways:

 - State your name and contact details